mclima/1-DOM-scripting/readme.md

 }
 ```

-(In real life this would rarely be the case.)
+(IRL this would rarely be the case.)

 ### Aside: Objects